Maps and Guides

 Colorful Gardens

-To take a break amid shady trees and colorful flowers, enjoy the nearby Ground Cover Garden, with shady, tranquil walks and benches, and The Gerard T. Donnelly Grand Garden, with bright blooms, a sunny plaza, and long vistas.
-Enjoy the view; there are plenty of places to sit and for families to gather.
+Continue through The Gerard T. Donnelly Grand Garden, with bright blooms, a sunny plaza, water fountains, and long vistas.
+There are plenty of places to sit and for families to gather.

 Paved Paths